Destinations Greece The Cyclades Santorini

 Santorini

-The medieval inland village at the highest point on Santorini — climb up through the labyrinth to the Venetian castle at the top, with a 360° view across the entire caldera, Akrotiri, Perissa, the open Aegean.
+The medieval inland village at the highest point on Santorini: climb up through the labyrinth to the Venetian castle at the top, with a 360° view across the whole caldera, Akrotiri, Perissa, the open Aegean.
 Less photographed and less crowded than the Oia sunset, with better light on the white houses.
-Pair with dinner at Botargo (the 18th-c mansion in the Kasteli) or Selene (if it's been moved back yet — verify).
+Pair it with dinner at Botargo (the 18th-century mansion in the Kasteli), or Selene if it's back in Pyrgos by the time you go.

 Inland · 360° viewAlternative to Oia sunsetPair with Botargo dinner